developer-zebra/developer-zebra-site/src/enterprise-keyboard/3-9/guide/about/index.md

 * **Enterprise Keyboard Designer now includes [predeveloped sample layouts](https://techdocs.zebra.com/ekd/latest/samples/)**, which can be downloaded and deployed immediately or customized to suit the needs of an enterprise.

 ### MDNA Enterprise License
 **Beginning with EKB 3.9, an MDNA Enterprise license is now required** to use Enterprise Keyboard on  Zebra Professional-series devices, including the TC21 and TC26.
 These devices arrive with a non-functional EKB “dummy” client, which must be replaced with the functional EKB v3.9 (or later) client after [purchasing a Zebra MDNA Enterprise license](/licensing).
-When unlicensed, EKB displays a “license required” prompt (see below) whenever app focus comes to a text input box.
-Learn more [about MDNA licensing](/licensing).
+When unlicensed, EKB displays a “license required” prompt (see below) whenever app focus comes to a text input box. **Learn more [about MDNA licensing](/licensing)**.

 <img alt="" style="height:450px" src="mdna_license_prompt.png"/>
 _Click image to enlarge, ESC to exit_.